WisTex/Raconteur/tests/README.md

 The folder tests/ contains resources for automated testing tools.

-Here you will find PHPUnit, Behat, etc. files to test the functionaly of Hubzilla.
+Here you will find PHPUnit, Behat, etc. files to test the functionaly of this software.
 Right now it only contains some basic tests to see if feasable this can help improve the project.

 # Contents